Perfect Graph Modification Problems: An Integer Programming Approach: Experimental Results

-The second experiment examines the effects of different strategies and displayed in Table~\ref{experiment_edit_strat}.
-The first set of columns under `Base' represents the setting without any additional strategy and corresponds to the last set of columns of Table~\ref{experiment1atable}.
-In the second set of columns, `H on C', the \texttt{IterativeModificationHeuristic} (Algorithm~\ref{algo:heuristic}) is run on the candidate graphs which are not perfect, but a feasible solution to the integer program at the current iteration of the cutting plane algorithm.
-The heuristic finds a perfect graph, and in some cases, this perfect graph improves the best integer bound (upper bound) of the integer program.
-This leads to a general performance improvement in terms of average optimality gap which can be seen comparing the column sets `Base' and `H on C'.
-The third set of columns, `H on R', represents running the \texttt{IterativeModificationHeuristic} (Algorithm~\ref{algo:heuristic}) at the end relaxation nodes of the branch and cut tree in CPLEX.
-At this time a solution of the integer program is fractional.
-Therefore, a graph is obtained by rounding the decision variables (vertex pairs) above 0.5 to 1, and the remaining decision variables to 0.
-Then, the heuristic is run on this graph.
-Repeating this method at every node of the branch and cut tree overemphasizes on the heuristic.
-Thus, the heuristic is called at every tenth node of the branch and cut tree.
-This strategy appears to be better than running the heuristic only for the candidate graphs.
-Combining the two methods—which its results are displayed on the fourth set of columns, `H on C\&R'—yields little improvement than running the heuristic just at relaxation nodes.
-Finally, a notable improvement is observed when all present odd holes and odd antiholes in the input graph are found before the start of the cutting plane algorithm and added as constraints to the integer program.
-This is likely related to the handling of the constraints in CPLEX and the internal cut generation mechanisms.
+In the following experiments, we investigate the effects of different strategies regarding when to apply the \texttt{IMH}.
+Table~\ref{experiment_edit_strat_er} presents the results on \erdosrenyi{} graphs.
+The first set of columns under `Base' represents the baseline setting without the heuristic and corresponds to the final set of columns of Table~\ref{experiment_edit_ohtp_er}.
+In the second set of columns, `H on C', the \texttt{IMH} is run exclusively on integer solutions (candidate graphs).
+The column `H on R' indicates the application of the \texttt{IMH} at the relaxation nodes of the branch and cut tree.
+Because a solution at a relaxation node is fractional, we obtain a graph by rounding decision variables (vertex pairs) with values $\geq 0.5$ up to 1, and rounding the remaining variables down to 0.
+We observed that repeating this method at every relaxation node of the branch-and-cut tree over-allocates time to the heuristic.
+Thus, under this strategy, the heuristic is called only at every tenth node.
+Lastly, the fourth set of columns `H on C\&R'---which represents the strategy of combining the two methods---yields the best overall performance compared to the alternatives.